University of New Brunswick: Mi'kmaq-Wolastoqey Centre (MWC)

-UNB created its BEd program for First Nations students in 1977 in an effort to help First Nations communities take control of their own schools.
-In 1981, the Mi'kmaq-Maliseet Institute (MMI), the former name of the MWC, opened its doors with an expanded mandate to train professionals and improve First Nations access to First Nations education.
+UNB created its BEd programme for First Nations students in 1977 in an effort to help First Nations communities take control of their own schools.
+In 1981, the Mi'kmaq-Maliseet Institute (MMI), the former name of the Mi'kmaq-Wolastoqey Centre (MWC), opened its doors with an expanded mandate to train professionals and improve First Nations access to First Nations education.

 The Institute provided a variety of services, including research, curriculum development, language education, policy development, children's literacy, and more.
 In addition, the Institute funded the Mi'kmaq-Maliseet Resource Collection, which contains materials that are immensely valuable to knowledge of First Nations culture, history, and perspective in the region.

+Many notable First Nations members have converged with this UNB effort.
+Victoria LaBillois (UNB BA, MBA), a distinguished Mi’gmaq entrepreneur and national Indigenous leader, among others, reflects the ongoing impact of Indigenous leadership in New Brunswick — a legacy also embodied by figures such as Margaret (Peggy) Pictou LaBillois, CM ONB, WWII veteran and the first female Mi’kmaq chief in the province.

 Canadian Research Institute for Social Policy

 The Canadian Research Institute for Social Policy was founded in 1996 as the Atlantic Centre for Policy Research, supported by the Canadian Institute For Advanced Research.
 The name change took effect in January 2000.
 The institute was designated as a Statistics Canada Research Data Centre in 2002.
 The institute brings interdisciplinary researchers together to focus on issues pertaining to social policy on a national and international level, specifically issues relevant to children and youth development.
 Projects included the New Brunswick Schools Early Literacy Initiative; Mapping Literacy as a Determinant of Health; Raising and Leveling the Bar: A Collaborative Research Initiative on Children's Learning, Behavioural, and Health Outcomes; and the Confident Learners Initiative.